Bachelor of Science in Business Administration (BSBA)

 MATH208 Probability and Statistics (3)

-Area C: Arts and Humanities (6 units)
+Area C: Arts and Humanities (6 units required)

 (The students can select any 6 units from the following suggested subjects.)